 This course teaches students how the process of development from embryo to adult impacts evolutionary diversity and human health.
-2.000 Credit hours, 2.000 Lecture hours Prerequisites:BIOL 3600

 BIOL 4545 - Human Genetics

 Introduction to the genetics and evolution of complex human traits, focusing on contemporary approaches to understanding susceptibility to malignant, metabolic, immune and psychological diseases.